projectcalico/calico/master/getting-started/openstack/upgrade.md

     pkill dnsmasq

-For OpenStack Liberty or later, install the new Calico DHCP agent and disable the Neutron-provided one.
-The Calico DHCP agent is backed by etcd, allowing it to scale to higher numbers of hosts:
+For OpenStack Liberty or later, install the new {{site.prodname}} DHCP agent and disable the Neutron-provided one.
+The {{site.prodname}} DHCP agent is backed by etcd, allowing it to scale to higher numbers of hosts:

     service neutron-dhcp-agent stop
     echo manual > /etc/init/neutron-dhcp-agent.override
     apt-get install calico-dhcp-agent

-Check that only the Calico DHCP agent is now running:
+Check that only the {{site.prodname}} DHCP agent is now running:

     # status calico-dhcp-agent
     calico-dhcp-agent start/running, process <PID>